octobercms/docs/2.x/backend/reorder.md

 ## Sorting Related Records

-Sorting related records is possible using the [Relation Behavior](../backend/relations.md) using the following supported relation types below.
+Sorting related records is possible using the [Relation Behavior](../backend/relations.md) and the supported relation types are listed below.

 - [Has Many](../database/relations.md#one-to-many) uses the `Sortable` trait on the related model.
 - [Belongs To Many](../database/relations.md#many-to-many) uses the `SortableRelation` trait on the parent model (see below).